Babymetal: 2018–2020: The Chosen Seven era, departure of Yuimetal, Metal Galaxy

-On April 1, 2019, Babymetal announced that they would be releasing their third album later that year.
+On April 1, 2019, Babymetal announced they would be releasing their third album later that year.
 On May 10, 2019, the band released the single "Elevator Girl".
-On May 29, 2019, it was announced that Babymetal would perform at the Glastonbury Festival in England on June 30, making them the first Japanese band to play on one of the festival's main stages.
-Babymetal also revealed plans for their first arena concert in the United States at The Forum in Los Angeles, CA, set for October 11, 2019.
+On May 29, 2019, it was announced Babymetal would perform at the Glastonbury Festival in England on June 30, making them the first Japanese band to play on one of the festival's main stages.
+Babymetal also revealed plans for their first arena concert in the United States at The Forum in Los Angeles, California, set for October 11, 2019.
 The date of the concert coinceded with the release date of their third studio album, Metal Galaxy.
 Their performance at The Forum was compiled into a live album, Live at the Forum, released in DVD and Blu-ray formats on May 13, 2020.

 On June 27, 2019, Babymetal released the single "Pa Pa Ya!!", featuring Thai rapper F. Hero, before their concert at Yokohama Arena the same day.
 The video, released on July 1, featured footage from their concert in Yokohama.
 It included touring member Kano Fujihira, one of three girls rotating in Yui's place—Kano Fujihira, Riho Sayashi, and Momoko Okazaki—who are known as the "Avengers".
 Following their performance, they announced the Metal Galaxy World Tour to promote their new album, starting in September 2019, and closing out in March 2020.
 A scheduled performance at Clockenflap in Hong Kong in November 2019 was canceled due to the 2019–2020 Hong Kong protests.
 Further concerts in Asia were initially postponed on March 4 due to the COVID-19 pandemic, but were ultimately canceled in June.
 In April, they streamed two "Stay Home, Stay Metal" shows on YouTube during the pandemic, which consisted of footage from two prior concerts from 2016.
 Their performances at Makuhari Messe in January 2020 were compiled into the live album Legend – Metal Galaxy, which was released on September 9.

 In October 2019, the band became the first Asian act to reach the peak of Billboard Top Rock Albums Chart.
-In 2020, Babymetal was featured as a guest artist on Bring Me the Horizon's EP Post Human: Survival Horror, on the song "Kingslayer".
+In 2020, Babymetal was featured as a guest artist on British rock band Bring Me the Horizon's EP Post Human: Survival Horror, on the song "Kingslayer".
 On November 16, 2020, NHK announced that Babymetal would take part in the 71st NHK Kōhaku Uta Gassen on New Year's Eve, marking their first appearance in the competition.
 A poll conducted by Yahoo!
 Japan ahead of the airing determined that the most anticipated song of the night was Babymetal's performance of "Ijime, Dame, Zettai", with 26.3% of the vote.
 Participating on the red team, they won with 2,635,200 votes compared to the white team's 1,383,180 votes.